JustTheDude001/DevelopersTeamEx/README.md

 The Model class handles basic functionality such as:

-Setting up a database connection (using PDO) fetchOne(ID) save(array) → both update/create
+Setting up a database connection (using PDO)
-delete(ID)
+//PDO stands for PHP Data Objects or Portable Distributed Objects fetchOne(ID) save(array) → both update/create delete(ID)